Eran Riklis

 Eran Riklis (ערן ריקליס; born October 2, 1954) is an Israeli filmmaker.
 His films include Cup Final (1991), The Syrian Bride (2004), Lemon Tree (2008) and Dancing Arabs (also known as A Borrowed Identity) (2014).

 Early life

 Riklis was born in Israel in 1954 and lived in Montreal and New York City until he was six, when the family returned to Israel.
-He served in the Israeli Defense Forces during the Yom Kippur War in 1973 and went to university in Tel Aviv.
+He served in the Israel Defense Forces during the Yom Kippur War in 1973 and went to university in Tel Aviv.
 He graduated from the National Film and Television School in England in 1984, the first Israeli to do so.